 Course descriptions for the SLPA Certificate

-CSD 191: Communication Disorders in Literature and Media (3 credits).
-This course serves as the introduction to speech-language pathology and Audiology and is also a liberal studies course (can also be used for the liberal studies requirements at NAU in the applied sciences category).
+CSD 191: Communication Disorders in Society (3 credits).
+Explores communication disorders as they are portrayed in the media and in society.
+Each major communication disorder is also explored relative to etiology, diagnosis, and treatment.
+Letter grade only (can also be used for the liberal studies requirements at NAU in the applied sciences category).

 CSD 460: Clinical Interaction in Speech-Language Pathology and Audiology (3).
 The 100 hours of clinical interaction required for Arizona licensure as an SLPA is obtained in this class.
 Introduces clinic policies and procedures through a variety of clinical activities.